manusalinas-mx/iOS-Developer-Interview-Questions-and-Answers/README.md

 - **Synchronous**: waits until the task have completed
 - **Asynchronous**: completes a task in the background and can notify you when complete

+### **Why are the `asynchronous tasks` in iOS development important and how do you handle asynchronous programming in iOS apps?**

+Asynchronous tasks are crucial in iOS development because they allow the app to handle potentially slow or resource-intensive operations without blocking the main thread, which is responsible for the user interface.
+This helps ensure a smooth user experience by preventing UI freezes and enabling responsive interactions even when the app is performing complex operations in the background.

+**Why Asynchronous Tasks are Important in iOS**

+1.	**Performance**: Many tasks, such as network requests, file I/O, or heavy computations, take time to complete.
+Running these tasks synchronously on the main thread can cause the app to appear unresponsive, leading to a poor user experience.
+2.	**Smooth UI**: In iOS, the main thread (or UI thread) is dedicated to rendering the user interface and processing user interactions.
+Blocking this thread with time-consuming operations results in a laggy or frozen UI.
+Asynchronous programming allows these tasks to run on background threads, keeping the UI responsive.
+3.	**Battery Efficiency**: Offloading tasks to run only when necessary, and in the background if possible, helps optimize power consumption, as the system can manage resources better across all apps.

+**Choosing the Right Asynchronous Tool**

+- For simple, one-off background tasks, **GCD** is generally sufficient.
+- For more complex task management, like dependencies and prioritization, **OperationQueue** is ideal.
+- For code clarity and simplicity, especially in Swift 5.5+, **async/await** provides a readable and maintainable solution.
+- For responding to continuous streams of data or for reactive programming, **Combine** is a good fit.

 ### **What is made up of `NSError` object?**